Ely College: CMAT and the House System

-Ely College is organised into five 'Houses', each of which consist of around 250 students, 12 tutor groups and 30 staff.
+Ely College is organised into six 'Houses', each of which consist of around 250 students, 12 tutor groups and 30 staff.
 Houses are responsible for monitoring and ensuring the welfare and progress of the students; each House has a distinct identity, but applies common structures and systems.
-They are named Etheldreda (after Saint Etheldreda), Scott (after explorer Scott of the Antarctic), Franklin (after famous scientist Rosalind Franklin), Turing (after mathematician Alan Turing) and Seacole (after Mary Seacole, the British-Jamaican nurse in the Crimean War).
-This house system is used in many of the CMAT academies.
+They are named Etheldreda (after Saint Etheldreda), Scott (after explorer Robert Scott of the Antarctic), Franklin (after scientist Rosalind Franklin), Turing (after mathematician Alan Turing), Seacole (after Mary Seacole, the British-Jamaican nurse in the Crimean War) and Equiano (after Olaudah Equiano, writer and abolitionist).
+This house system is used in many of the Meridian Trust academies.

+Each house is represented by a different house colour on their respective Logos.
+To differentiate the students, their ties and PE uniform match their house colours.
+As well, each form group gets a unique code based upon their form tutor's teacher's code and the first two letters of their house name.